 Often if we’re not sure whether a website needs something, it is tempting to add it in just for safe measure, but really we should be approaching it from the opposite perspective.
 We should leave out anything that we are not sure about and then find out whether anybody misses it.
 Only then add it to the site if it is proved necessary and of value.

 Implementing a caching solution is also very important.
 Caching is the process of storing resources from one request and reusing those resources for subsequent requests.
 Basically, it reduces the amount of server bandwidth required to generate a pageview by storing static resources external from the host.

-Take the WordPress host Kinsta for example.
+Take the application, database, and managed WordPress host Kinsta for example.
 They have four different types of cache, which are all automatically done at the software or server-level: